 Background

-Viruses pose one of the biggest threats to human health being responsible for numerous infections and millions of deaths worldwide each year.
-Most of these viral diseases are transmitted via the faecal-oral route in which contaminated food and water are directly or indirectly implicated in the primary infectivity phase.
+Viruses and anti-microbial resistant (AMR) organisms pose one of the biggest threats to human health, being responsible for numerous infections and millions of deaths worldwide each year.
+It is becoming increasingly recognised that the environment represents one place where individuals can become exposed to these disease causing organisms.
+Many of these pathogens are transmitted via the faecal-oral route in which contaminated food and water are directly or indirectly implicated in the primary infectivity phase (e.g. by contamination with human sewage).
 Although many of these infections are self-limiting, the societal and economic burden should not be underestimated.
-In addition, some viruses spread through respiratory or other bodily fluids but are still emitted via faeces (e.g. SARS-CoV-2, RSV, Influenza),
+In addition, while some viruses spread mainly through respiratory or other bodily fluids (e.g. SARS-CoV-2, RSV, Influenza), they are still emitted within human faeces and thus can enter the environment through sewage discharges.

 It is clear from a range of critical reviews that the burden of waterborne disease is likely to increase in Europe in response to climate change.
 This increasing problem is being exacerbated by increased pressure on wastewater infrastructure (due to population rise), sewer misconnections and a greater incidence of storms and flood events causing the release of untreated sewage (stormwater discharge) into river networks and the coastal zone.